lukearmstrong/lukearmstrong.co.uk/cv/index.md

 ---
-layout: default
+layout: page
 date: 2014-02-04 23:00
 title: CV
 description: Curriculum Vitae for Luke Armstrong
 ---

-# Luke Armstrong

 I am a passionate developer who enjoys working within the fast evolving world of web development.
-My seven years of commercial experience within the industry has emerged from an initial interest at an early age, and is something which has lead to a continued pursuit of professional development on my part.
+My eight years of commercial experience within the industry has emerged from an initial interest at an early age, and is something which has lead to a continued pursuit of professional development on my part.

 Initially a full time freelancer who completed sites outsourced by a local agency, I built up a portfolio before taking on outsourced projects from other agencies based in Liverpool, Brighton and Gloucestershire.
 Seeking employment was the next logical step, as the experience and knowledge that can be gained from working alongside other designers and developers is invaluable.